 Flushing of internal plumbing within centres can be achieved with three simple steps;

 Identify options for collection and reuse of flushed water, e.g. plant watering.

-- Identify the taps or bubblers furthest from the water meter.
-Open the taps to allow water from the main pipe to flush the centre’s pipes.
-Let the taps run for 2 to 3 minutes (longer flushing times may be needed in larger centres) to be sure that the pipes have been flushed.
+Identify the taps or bubblers furthest from the water meter.
+Open the taps to allow water from the main to flush the centre’s pipes.
+Let the taps run for 2 or 3 minutes (longer flushing times may be needed in larger centres) to be sure that the pipes have been flushed.
 In larger centres several taps may need to be flushed to empty each line of pipe.

-- Flush each drinking water outlet for about 30 seconds to remove water that has been sitting in the taps and bubbler valves.
+Flush each drinking water outlet for about 30 seconds to remove water that has been sitting in the taps and bubbler valves.

-This advice is provided as a precaution.
+This advice is provided to early childcare centres as a precaution.